GaloisInc/mctrace/release/README.md

 used to instrument them.
 The current demonstration has the following
 limitations:

- - At this time, MCTrace supports only statically-linked input binaries.
+ - This release supports only statically-linked input binaries.
  - The binaries in the `examples/` directory run in Linux userspace for their respective architectures.
 Specific releases may include additional binaries for other platforms.
- - Currently, MCTrace support the following built-ins: `timestamp`, `ucaller` and `arg0`.
-MCTrace also supports an explicit `send` action of the form:
+ - In addition to the core DTrace language features listed above, MCTrace also supports some additional DTrace constructs specific to
+   MCTrace:
-   `send(<numeric channel id>)`; invoking `send` will result in an invocation of the `platform_send` function in the Platform API with that channel id and the global data store.
-It also supports a `copyint32(<address>)` routine that returns the 32-bit value from the specified location.
+   - A `send` action of the form: `send(<numeric channel ID>)`.
+Invoking `send` will result in an invocation of the `platform_send` function in the Platform API with that channel ID and the global data store.
+     See the MCTrace Telemetry section below for details.
+   - A `copyint32(<address>)` subroutine that returns the 32-bit value
+     from the specified location.

-   In the current implementation, `arg0` always returns a 32-bit value (on both PowerPC and `x86-64` platforms).
+ - In the current implementation, `arg0` always returns a 32-bit value (on both PowerPC and `x86-64` platforms).
 Similarly, `copyint32` takes a 32-bit address as its input on both platforms (and returns a 32-bit value).
-As a result, these work best on the PowerPC 32-bit platform.
-A future version will update these to work better on the `x86-64` platform.
+As a result, these work best on the PowerPC 32-bit platform since the argument and return value width match the architecture.
  - Platform API implementations are subject to the following
    restrictions:
    - Functions in the Platform API implementation must be self-contained and cannot call other functions even in the same object file.
    - Functions cannot make use of global variables.

-   We expect to relax part of these restrictions in a future version.

 Running the Demonstration
 =========================